-Procedure Step 1 In the main ASDM application window, choose Tools > File Management .
+Step 1 In the main ASDM application window, choose Tools > File Management.

 The File Management dialog box appears.

-Step 2 Click the down arrow from the File Transfer drop-down list, and then click Between Remote Server and Flash .
+Step 2 Click the down arrow from the File Transfer drop-down list, and then click Between Remote Server and Flash.

 The File Transfer dialog box appears.

-Step 3 Step 4 To transfer a file from a remote server, click the Remote server option.
-Define the source file to be transferred. a) Choose the path to the location of the file, including the IP address of the server.
-Note File transfer supports IPv4 and IPv6 addresses. b) Enter the type (if the path is FTP) or the port number (if the path is HTTP or HTTPS) of the remote server.
-Valid FTP types are the following: ap-ASCII files in passive mode in-ASCII files in non-passive mode in-Binary image files in non-passive mode Step 5 Step 6 Step 7 To transfer the file from the flash file system, click the Flash file system option.
-Enter the path to the location of the file or click Browse Flash to find the file location.
-In addition, you can copy a file from your startup configuration, running configuration, or an SMB file system Step 8 a) To transfer the file to the flash file system, choose the Flash file system option. b) Enter the path to the location of the file or click Browse Flash to find the file location.
-Step 9 To transfer a file to a remote server, choose the Remote server option.a) Enter the path to the location of the file.b) For FTP transfers, enter the type.
-Valid types are the following:
+- Step 3 To transfer a file from a remote server, click the Remote server option. - Step 4 Define the source file to be transferred. - a) (Optional) Specify the interface through which the ASA communicates with the server.
+If you do not specify the interface, the ASA checks the management-only routing table; if there are no matches, it then checks the data routing table. - b) Choose the path to the location of the file, including the IP address of the server.

+Note File transfer supports IPv4 and IPv6 addresses.

+- c) Enter the type (if the path is FTP) or the port number (if the path is HTTP or HTTPS) of the remote server.
+Valid FTP types are the following: - ap-ASCII files in passive mode - an-ASCII files in non-passive mode - ip-Binary image files in passive mode - in-Binary image files in non-passive mode - Step 5 To transfer the file from the flash file system, click the Flash file system option. - Step 6 Enter the path to the location of the file or click Browse Flash to find the file location. - Step 7 In addition, you can copy a file from your startup configuration, running configuration, or an SMB file system through the CLI.
+For instructions about using the copy command, see the CLI configuration guide.
-ap-ASCII files in passive mode

-an-ASCII files in non-passive mode

-ip-Binary image files in passive mode

-in-Binary image files in non-passive mode

-Step 10 Click Transfer to start the file transfer.
+- Step 8 Define the destination of the file to be transferred. - a) To transfer the file to the flash file system, choose the Flash file system option. - b) Enter the path to the location of the file or click Browse Flash to find the file location. - Step 9 To transfer a file to a remote server, choose the Remote server option. - a) (Optional) Specify the interface through which the ASA communicates with the server.
+If you do not specify the interface, the ASA checks the management-only routing table; if there are no matches, it then checks the data routing table. - b) Enter the path to the location of the file. - c) For FTP transfers, enter the type.
+Valid types are the following: - ap-ASCII files in passive mode - an-ASCII files in non-passive mode - ip-Binary image files in passive mode - in-Binary image files in non-passive mode - Step 10 Click Transfer to start the file transfer.